shuvo62/Video_downloader_ytdlp/README.md

 - On first run, the app will attempt to auto-install `yt-dlp` and `ffmpeg` using `pip` or `winget`.
 - If auto-install fails, you may need to install these tools manually.
-- If shows '❌download error' than close the program.
-Double click on 'upgrade.bat'.
-Run program again.

-## License

-MIT License.
-See [LICENSE](./LICENSE) if included.

 ## Credits